 2. The Facebook Click ID (fbclid)

 When a user clicks a Meta ad and lands on your store, Meta appends a fbclid parameter to the URL.
 This click ID directly links that session to a specific Meta user.
 Capturing and preserving the fbclid across sessions and including it with events dramatically improves matching for ad-driven traffic.
+The challenge: many browsers strip URL parameters, and if a user returns days later, the fbclid may be gone from their browser entirely.

 3. IP addresses for anonymous events Not every visitor is logged in or known.
 For anonymous visitors, the IP address is often the most reliable identifier available.
 Including it with events - particularly view-content and add-to-cart events where no email is available - improves match rates for the top of your funnel.